QueerGlobal/qg-docs/DEFINITIONS.md

 ## Infrastructure (Software Application)
 The underlying foundation or basic framework of a system.

+## Major (Change)
+When there are incompatible API changes that makes an application not work as expected.

+An application's major version is signified in the first number in a semantic versioning system that uses a three-part number to identify each version of a software product.
+Please see SemVer for more information.

 ## Microservices
 Same as Nanoservices.
 A software development technique—a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.
 In a microservices architecture, services are fine-grained and the protocols are lightweight.

 Microservices architecture is an architectural style where a complex application is decomposed into smaller, loosely coupled, and independently deployable services.
 Each service focuses on a specific business capability and communicates with other services through well-defined APIs.
 Microservices are typically developed and deployed independently, allowing for scalability, flexibility, and easier maintenance.

+## Minor (Semantic Versioning)
+When there are new functionalities or features added to the software.

+An application's minor version is signified in the second number in a semantic versioning system that uses a three-part number to identify each version of a software product.
+Please see SemVer for more information.

+## Patch (Semantic Versioning)
+When there are bug fixes.

+An application's patch version is signified in the third number in a semantic versioning system that uses a three-part number to identify each version of a software product.
+Please see SemVer for more information.

 ## Priority (Levels)
 The degree of urgency when/where a bug has to be addressed.